Dr. Keen

 December 10 2007

-Cyber Defense Threat: Phishing
+Cyber Defense Threats: Phishing

 Phishing is using an email message to send people to a fake Web site that collects their personal information, like their bank or credit information.
 Phishing emails pretend to be from legitimate companies and will try to trick you into thinking there is an urgent problem with your account or that you need to update your information.